Office: 252 Buttrick

 Senior Lecturer in Chinese; Chinese Language Program Coordinator

 I did my undergraduate study in English at Beijing Foreign Studies University in China.
-I earned my Master's degree and doctoral degreein Chinese Linguistics at University of Minnesota (Twin Cities) in 1995.
-After teaching at University of Oregon, Ohio University, and Harvard University, I joined the faculty at Vanderbilt in 1999.
+I earned my Master's degree and doctoral degree in Chinese Linguistics at the University of Minnesota (Twin Cities) in 1995.
+After teaching at the University of Oregon, Ohio University, and Harvard University, I joined the faculty at Vanderbilt in 1999.

 Areas of Interest:

 Chinese syntax, semantics and pragmatics, language pedagogy, second language acquisition, Chinese culture and its relation to linguistics and society

 Modern Chinese language (elementary, intermediate, advanced) Newspaper Chinese; Business Chinese; Chinese Calligraphy Exploring China: Business, Culture, and Language